graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### The __Type Type

 `__Type` is at the core of the type introspection system.
-It represents scalars, interfaces, object types, unions, enums in the system.
+It represents scalars, interfaces, object types, unions, enums, input objects types in the system.

 `__Type` also represents type modifiers, which are used to modify a type that it refers to (`ofType: __Type`).
 This is how we represent lists,